-Our work would not be possible without the support and guidance of our Board of Directors.
+Our work would not be possible without the support and guidance of our Board of Directors and Regional Organizer.
 We are indebted to their time and commitment.
 Thank you!!!

-Niccolo Roditti is a senior at North Carolina State University double majoring in International Studies and Psychology with a minor in French.
-He was born in Guayaquil, Ecuador but grew up living in Charlotte, NC.
+Niccolo Roditti was born in Guayaquil, Ecuador but grew up living in Charlotte, NC.
 Niccolo’s family immigrated when he was two years old and his experiences as an immigrant in America is what made him interested in foreign policy, human and immigration rights.
 Last semester he studied abroad in Paris, France and was an intern for Benenova, a humanitarian non-profit.
 Niccolo’s interests in equity for all people in particular the disenfranchised are what lead him to apply for Witness for Peace Southeast and he is really eager to begin collaborating with the team.

 Gail Phares is one of the co-founders of Witness for Peace and a long-time leader in the Southeast region.
 For thirty years, Gail has devoted her life to activism and social justice.
 She lived and worked in Nicaragua and Guatemala as a Maryknoll Sister.
 She has led 60 delegations to Latin America over the past thirty years.
 She holds a MA in Latin American Studies from the American University in Washington, DC.